-Our Benchmark team is tracking the impact of the global health crisis on 23,000 companies that power their support operations using Zendesk, and we’ll continue to offer insights and resources to help your support your customers during these unprecedented times.
+Looking ahead, we’re seeing trends that continue to shape what customer experience (CX), and business as a whole, will look like in the near future.
+As our Benchmark team monitors the ongoing impact of the global health crisis on 90,000 companies that power their support operations using Zendesk, we’ll continue to offer insights and resources to help teams adapt.

-- Watch our recent LinkedIn Live event to learn more about the trends we’re seeing and how businesses can respond with quick decisions on how to adjust their support channels.
+- Watch our LinkedIn Live event to learn more about the trends we’re seeing and how businesses can respond with quick decisions on adjusting their support channels.